R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

       string functionref(string) ExampleStringFunction //here you need to assing a function that returns a string and takes a string as an argument
     }

-You then need to creast instances of your struct to use it, like this:
+You then need to create instances of your struct to use it, like this:

 .. code-block:: javascript